 If you are requesting exception areas, please answer the following and indicate the location on an aerial map.
-Contact the Program Administrator if you need a copy of an aerial map.
+Contact your local and/or SADC coordinator if you need a copy of an aerial map.

 It is recommended that the acreage and frontage of severable exceptions should meet local zoning minimum area, bulk, and dimension requirements for the proposed use.
 Road frontage and driveway access must be included within the severable exception area.
-We suggest that a severable exception(s) not exceed 5% of the total acreage.

 Since non-severable exceptions cannot be sold separately from the preserved farm, the zoning for minimum lot size is based on the entire farm.
 Driveway access to non-severable exceptions do not need to be included in the exception area.
-Driveways for future residences must be approved either at the time of application or by SCADB and SADC staff after preservation.
+Driveways for future residences must be approved either at the time of application or by CADB and SADC staff after preservation.
 Please review the policy on Access to Exception areas in the reference section.

 Please be aware that the number of permitted residences within an exception can impact the appraisal values.

-Excep otion Area I: Block/Lot #Acres \square Non-severable \square Severable 1.
-Is the exception area for \square existing residences, \square future residences or \square not for residential use.
-2. Please describe any existing residences: 3.
-If the exception is for future residences, please describe what number and type of primary residences are being requested: 4.
-The exception area will be restricted to: One single-family residence or #residences / type of residence Zero single-family residences: this exception is for flexibility of use.
-I do not wish to restrict the number of primary residences.
-If so, please explain: 5.
+Exception Area I: # Acres \square Non-severable \square Severable

+- I. Is the exception area for \Box existing or \Box future residences?
+Or \Box not for residential use. - 2.
+Please describe any existing residences: - 3.
+If the exception is for future residences, please describe what number and type of primary residences are being requested: - 4.
+The exception area will be restricted to: - □ One single-family residence or # residences / type of residence - $\hfill\square$ Zero single-family residences: this exception is for flexibility of use. - \Box I do not wish to restrict the number of primary residences.
+If so, please explain: - 5.
 Does the exception contain the existing/proposed septic & utilities for the residence(s) or other uses?
-Test No Please review the Septic Policy in the reference section for additional information.
-6. Does the exception contain any other buildings?
-YES NO If Yes, please describe: 7.
-Is the Exception area for a Trail or Open Space?
-YES NO If Yes, please provide maps showing how it connects to a trail system or an open space plan within the municipality or county.
-Provide detail on width, buffers, improvements, and maintenance.
-8. What is the site specific zoning and minimum lot size?
+YES NO Please review the Septic Policy in the reference section for additional information. - 6.
+Does the exception contain any other buildings? \Box YES \Box NO If Yes, please describe:

+Is the Exception area for a Trail or Open Space? \Box YES \Box NO If Yes, please provide maps showing how it connects to a trail system or an open space plan within the municipality or county and provide detail on width, buffers, improvements, and maintenance.